 The researchers looked at the length of time it took to the recovery of lymphocyte count in control mice and found it took 70 days (6 cycles ) before recovery was seen; but in the fasted mice, the count was decreased independently by the fast.
 Recovery of the lymphocyte count was seen earlier at day 40 (cycle 4), probably because of the increased resistance to apoptosis of progenitor cells.
 By cycle 5 the fasted mice displayed a more normal lymphocyte / myeloid ratio as well, indicating higher resistance to the toxic effect of chemotherapy.

 In a separate experiment, they were looking at the effect of fasting on old mice and populations of LT/ST – HTCs after 8 cycles of fasting.
 The researchers noted a temporary drop in white blood count during fasting, but an increase, over time, in HSCs above that of Young-AL & Old-AL mice.
 There was also a return to more normal and youthful levels because of the shift in balance by the end of cycle 8.
 A rejuvenation effect of the immune system.

 Phase 1 trials on human have been completed.
-Cancer patients noticed less symptoms associated with chemotherapy when they were fasted for up to 72 hours before treatment.
-The effect on PF + CP on humans is quite dramatic as it almost ameliorated the significant drop in chemo induced lymphocyte count as you can see in the table S1 in the supplementary data in the paper .
-Researchers are currently planning phase 2 clinical trials to expand their research onto larger randomized groups of people.
+Cancer patients noticed fewer symptoms associated with chemotherapy when they were fasted for up to 72 hours before treatment.
+The effect on PF + CP on humans is quite dramatic as it almost ameliorated the significant drop in chemo-induced lymphocyte count as you can see in the table S1 in the supplementary data in the paper .
+Researchers are currently planning phase 2 clinical trials to expand their research into larger randomized groups of people.